 Welcome to my tiny little shop ~

-When Words Blend’s Tee Collection is a series of statement shirts that I designed myself — all inspired by my old poems, blog posts, and just random things I love.
+When Words Blend’s Tee Collection is a series of statement shirts that I designed myself — all inspired by my old poems, blog posts, arts, and just random things I love.
 I I hope you can find something here that resonates with you too.

 Initially, I wanted to make a collection for mental health matters to help end the stigma.
 If you have been a reader here for a while, you would know how open I am about my mental state.
 Though, I realized that words are too powerful to limit the designs at that.
 I talk about many things here on my blog and I want my shirts to reflect that—may it be the simple things that keep us going or grandest scheme of things.